 Finally, APD cyclers offer a variety of individualization options for the treatment, allowing you to even better consider the needs of your patient, supporting you to improve patient care.

-In APD our sleep•safe harmony cycler offers advanced features, all aimed at improving patient care.
+In APD both our cyclers, sleep•safe harmony and SILENCIA, offer advanced features, all aimed at improving patient care.

 - Increased treatment flexibility with FlexPoint technology3

 - Integrated on-screen animations give guidance and facilitate setup3

 - As proposed by Fischbach et al., potentially improved ultrafiltration and clearance with individually adapted APD (aAPD)2

 Getting started with education in APD – The difficult part was making it easier

 FMC created training solutions that focus on conveying the information that really matter and offers support in preparing and setting up the treatment.